odoo/owl/doc/component.md

 latest browsers without a transpilation step.

 This example show how a component should be defined: it simply subclasses the Component class.
-It needs to define a template (`click-counter` here).
-Also, a state object is defined.
+If no `template` key (or `inlineTemplate`), is defined, then Owl will use the component's name as template name.
+Here, a state object is defined.
 It is not mandatory to use the state object, but it is certainly encouraged.
 The state object is [observed](observer.md), and any change to it will cause a rerendering.